-The Atmel[®] ATA5831/2/3 is a highly configurable UHF transceiver.
+The Atmel ATA5781/2/3 is a highly configurable UHF receiver.
 The configuration is stored in an internal 1024-byte EEPROM.
 The master system control is performed by firmware.
 General chip-wide settings are loaded from the EEPROM to hardware registers during system initialization.
-During start-up of a transmit or receive mode the specific settings are loaded from the EEPROM or SRAM to the current service in the SRAM and from there to the corresponding hardware registers.
+During start-up of a receive mode the specific settings are loaded from the EEPROM or SRAM to the current service in the SRAM and from there to the corresponding hardware registers.

-A complete configuration set of the transceiver is called "service" and includes RF settings, demodulation settings, and telegram handling information.
-Each service contains three channels which differ in the RF receive or transmit frequencies.
+A complete configuration set of the receiver is called "service" and includes RF settings, demodulation settings, and telegram handling information.
+Each service contains three channels which differ in the RF receive frequencies.

-The Atmel ATA5831/2/3 supports five services which can be configured in various ways to meet customer requirements.
+The Atmel ATA5781/2/3 supports five services which can be configured in various ways to meet customer requirements.
 Three service configurations are located in the EEPROM space.
 They are fixed configurations which should not be changed during runtime.

-Two service configurations are located in the SRAM space and can be modified by USER SW in a flash application or by an SPI command during IDLEMode.
+Two service configurations are located in the SRAM space and can be modified by USER SW in a Flash application or by an SPI command during IDLEMode.